svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

 ## Validation

 Any MLR (as well as any other regression model) can be validated using cross-validation or validation with a test set.
 The procedure is very similar to what we did with PCA.
 For cross-validation one has to specify a cell array with main parameters.
 In this case we will use random cross-validation with 8 segments and 4 repetitions.
+Also, to make the code shorter, we will use parameter `'Scale'` for scaling instead of providing preprocessing objects as we did before.

 ```matlab
 mcv = mdamlr(Xc, yc, 'Scale', 'on', 'CV', {'rand', 8, 4});